Worle

-Worle (/wɜrl/ WURL-') is a village in the civil parish of Weston-Super-Mare, in the North Somerset district, in the ceremonial county of Somerset, England.
+Worle (/wɜrl/ WURL-') is a village in the civil parish of Weston-super-Mare, in the North Somerset district, in the ceremonial county of Somerset, England.
 It is joined to the seaside town of Weston-super-Mare on its western edge.
 It, however, maintains a very separate identity, and may now be bigger than its more famous neighbour.
 Worle pre-dates Weston and was mentioned in the Domesday Book of 1086.
 In the book, it is said that Worle was owned by Walter of Douai, and consisted of 750 acre and valued at 6.5 hides.
 "Walter of Douai holds of the King, Worle.
 Edgar held it in the time of King Edward, and gelded for six hides and a half."
 The parish church of St Martin's sits on the side of Worlebury Hill and overlooks the village.
+It has a local sports club located on the highstreet called Worle Football club.